symbolworks/symbolfront/README.md

-# Sysh
+# Symbolfront

-**A symbolic shell promoting simplicity in communication between users and applications**
+**A symbolic frontend promoting simplicity in communication between users and applications**

 ## Motivation